 It is with these values and ideals in mind that Yeshiva University High Schools, together with Yeshiva University (hereinafter collectively with its affiliated and related entities, “YU”), has implemented the Yeshiva University High Schools Anti-Harassment Policy, to foster these values and ideals in an environment of mutual respect and dignity that does not tolerate harassment of any kind.
 Prevention of harassment is the responsibility of the entire Yeshiva University High Schools community.
 Harassment interferes with learning and creates an intimidating and offensive environment.
 Everyone at Yeshiva University High Schools can help ensure that our schools are free from harassment.

-The Yeshiva University High Schools Anti-Harassment Policy governs all interactions with Yeshiva University High Schools students and as such, supplements the YU Anti-Harassment Policy.
+The Yeshiva University High Schools Anti-Harassment Policy governs all interactions with Yeshiva University High Schools students and as such, supplements the YU Anti-Harassment Policy as applicable.
 Whenever a High School student is involved in an allegation of harassment, whether as the victim or the perpetrator, this Policy will apply.
-This Policy shall supersede any and all previously-issued High Schools policies, procedures and guidelines regarding harassment.
+This Policy shall supersede any and all previously-issued High Schools policies, procedures and guidelines regarding harassment; provided that the YUHS Sexual Harassment Policy for Employees shall continue to apply in the context of sexual harassment in the workplace involving employees, and the Mandatory Reporting Policy shall continue to apply in the context of suspected child abuse.

 GENERAL PROHIBITION OF HARASSMENT